 sudo apt update sudo apt install code

 VS code should now be installed on Ubuntu Linux.
-Navigate to your desktop apps and search for it.
+Next, navigate to your desktop apps and search for them.

 That should do it!

 This post showed you how to install and use VS code on Ubuntu Linux.
-If you find any error above or have something to add, please use the comment form below.
+Please use the comment form below if you find any errors above or have something to add.